-The following Public Law guidance note Produced in partnership with Carl Gardner provides comprehensive and up to date legal information covering:
+The following Public Law practice note Produced in partnership with Carl Gardner provides comprehensive and up to date legal information covering:

 Essential to Parliament’s legislative supremacy is the principle that Parliament is not bound by its predecessors, and cannot bind its successors.
 It follows that, where a later Act of Parliament conflicts with an earlier one, the later one cannot be read as conditioned by, or subject to, the earlier.
 Rather, the later statute is considered to have repealed the earlier one by implication, to the extent of the conflict.